No products in the cart

-The stability and enhanced bioavailability of the peptides in drugs and cosmetics are of significant concern.
+The stability and enhanced bioavailability of the peptides in medication and cosmetics are of significant concern.
 The scientific community has coined the term “cosmeceuticals” to refer to the group of peptides that find increasing applications as ingredients of various cosmetic products.
 Researchers are actively working on means to improve the bioavailability and stability of such peptides.
 Interestingly, there are more than two hundred different research articles on various peptides, but only a few of them focus on the issue of their active permeation into the body.

 Peptides have long been used as effective carriers for larger molecules in the body.
 Interestingly, now they are actively used in cosmetics to improve various cellular processes like skin cell rejuvenation and growth of hair follicles.
 RTTKS is one of the well-known molecules.
 However, there is minimal scientific data about the testing of such peptides in the cosmetic field.
 Many of the peptides used in cosmeceutical formulations have been pharmacologically tested.
 However, they lack relevant and sufficient information about their bioavailability and stability.
 These data are especially relevant since the formulations are directly applied ectopically on the human skin.
 Various pharmacologically proven methods, such as transdermal administration, have been used to enhance the bioavailability of peptide formulations by the beauty industry.

 Means to improve the stability and skin pervasion of peptides